 We need to be aware that these sites are being used.
 I think there are still valid concerns whether these sites are trustworthy.Dr.
 David Hanauer

-Given these physician rating site statistics, it’s understandable that online reputation management for doctors is on the rise.
+Given these physician rating site statistics, it’s understandable that online reputation management services are on the rise.
 The vast majority of the reviews tend to be fair and positive.
 Still, there’s good reason to ask for positive reviews.
 After all, one bad review out of 5 is more damaging than one in 50.

 Fake or Inaccurate Doctor Reviews